theirc/airbel/src/_projects/coach-everu.md

       The team conducts field research and generates sacrificial concepts for discussion.
   - date: 2016-03-01 00:00:00
-    title: Project begins
+    title: Project start
     link:
     link_title:
     description_markdown: >-
-      Goal: “Design a flexible and durable learning and teaching experience that dramatically improves a child’s acquisition of Social and Emotional Learning (SEL) and literacy in their primary school years”
+      Coach Erevu begins with the goal to: “design a flexible and durable learning and teaching experience that dramatically improves a child’s acquisition of Social and Emotional Learning (SEL) and literacy in their primary school years”
 ---

 #### Why focus on Social-emotional learning?